AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/005-jimmy.md

 "You came all this way and now you want to leave."

 "He obviously has moved on."
-I sai
+I said looking Benji up and down.
+He was perfectly dressed in his own tailored suit, his hair was perfect, he was a pretty boy.
+Alex didn't need me.
+A hand on my elbow pulled me from my seat and I was following after Benji.

+"Come on.
+Let me take you someplace we can talk."
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNzg5ODE1NV19
+eyJoaXN0b3J5IjpbNDczODc4Njc3XX0=
 -->